xixilive/wecheat/README.md

 bundle install
 ```

-Setup and Purge data for mock
+Setup or Purge data for faking
 ----
 ```
 rake setup or purge